 Big thank yous go out to Epic for donating our beautiful meeting space, and Tuvalu Coffeehouse & Gallery for donating the delicious cookies and drinks.

-Winter events around the watershed are shaping up, and we hope to see new and familiar faces at all of them.
+Winter & spring events around the watershed are shaping up, and we hope to see new and familiar faces at all of them.

-Additionally, USRWA is partnering with the Wisconsin DNR to restore the Sugar River Wetlands State Natural Area during our series of “4th Saturdays” winter volunteer work days.
+USRWA is partnering with the Wisconsin DNR to restore the Sugar River Wetlands State Natural Area during our series of “4th Saturdays” winter volunteer work days.
 We need your help!
 Volunteers will be cutting invasive species like buckthorn, honeysuckle and more to promote the growth of native plant species.
 It promises to be rewarding, fun, and a great way to experience the outdoors during the winter.
-Workdays are scheduled for the 4th Saturdays of the month on January 23, February 27 and March 26, with workdays going from 9 am to noon.
+Workdays are scheduled for the 4th Saturdays of the month on January 23, February 27, March 26, and June 25 with workdays going from 9 am to noon.
 Go to usrwa.org/events/ for details and how to RSVP.